QuarkNerd/blog/tmakarem/_posts/2017-03-21-Working-with-Type-Sketch-vs-Adobe-Illustrator.md

 summary: "In this post, I go over the similarities and differences between Sketch and Illustrator when working with type."
 ---

-For people moving from *[Illustrator](http://www.adobe.com/uk/products/illustrator.html?mv=search&s_kwcid=AL!3085!3!75270349970!b!!g!!illustrator%20adobe&ef_id=VuFCbQAABM2qoHFs:20170309093627:s)* to *[Sketch](https://www.sketchapp.com/)*, you might find that working with type in Sketch is a bit limiting compared to Illustrator.
+People moving from *[Illustrator](http://www.adobe.com/uk/products/illustrator.html?mv=search&s_kwcid=AL!3085!3!75270349970!b!!g!!illustrator%20adobe&ef_id=VuFCbQAABM2qoHFs:20170309093627:s)* to *[Sketch](https://www.sketchapp.com/)* might find that working with type in Sketch is a bit limiting compared to Illustrator.
 In this post, I go over the similarities and differences between the two tools when working with type.

 ###CHARACTER STYLES / TEXT STYLES